narlock/Kaizen/README.md

   <img src="./README%20Assets/Journal.png" width="70%"/>
 </p>

 - Save your journal entry by pressing the 'Save Entry' button!
+Note: you *must* hit 'Save Entry' for your journal entries to save.
+- View previous journal entries by pressing the 'Previous Entry' button!
+- To get back to the present journal entries, press the 'Following Entry' button.

 ### **Home Widgets**
 - Have all of your productivity tools in one place.